Entry Period: September 1 - November 15

 General Guidelines

-1. Entries must have been FIRST published or distributed between OCTOBER 1, 2021 and SEPTEMBER 30, 2022.
-Content that was previously submitted in a NATJA Awards Competition, regardless of whether or not it placed, does not qualify for submission.
+1. Entries must have been FIRST published or distributed between OCTOBER 1, 2022 and SEPTEMBER 30, 2023.
+Content that was previously submitted in a NATJA Awards Competition, regardless of whether it placed or not, does not qualify for re-submission.

-10. Publications that have a NATJA Publication Membership and are in good standing may submit up to five (5) entries by staff journalists/photographers at the NATJA media member rate.
+11. Publications that are NATJA members at the Publication level and are in good standing may submit up to five (5) entries by staff journalists/photographers at the NATJA media member rate.
 Additional entries, for staff and freelance contributors, may be submitted at the non-member rate.

-13. Photography submissions should include either a link or copy of the article or publication in which the photo was published.
-Submission of photography without reference to the article or publication in which it originally appeared may be subject to disqualification.
+14. Photography submissions should include either a link or copy of the article or publication or a link to the social media post in which the photo was published.
+Submission of photography without reference to the article, post, or publication in which it originally appeared may be subject to disqualification.

 Online Entry Form Guidelines